Laurence Bowen

-Laurence J. Bowenis a British television and film producer.
+Laurence J. Bowen is a British television and film producer.

 Career

 After graduating from Oxford University in the 1980s, Bowen began his television career working for Bill Bryden at BBC Scotland as a researcher and trainee script editor before moving on to run the development arm of non-profit organisation First Film Foundation which he helped set up to champion new writers and film makers backed by a board that included Jeremy Thomas, David Putnam and Roland Joffé.
 In 1993 he left to work for Simon Curtis in the BBC where he produced Paradise (with Penny Downie and Dave Hill) for BBC2.

 Soon after he was appointed Head of Drama at Diverse Productions where he went on to produce The Hello Girls, Stone, Scissors, Paper (with Juliet Stevenson and Ken Stott, winner of the inaugural Dennis Potter Award) and Dual Balls (nominated for Bafta Film Award).
 Bowen and Philip Clarke then founded production company Feelgood Fiction in 1997.
 Bowen won a BAFTA for My Life as a Popat and a BAFTA nomination for Suburban Shootout together with RTS, Broadcast and Chicago Film Festival awards, Prix Jeunesse, Rose D'or, Emmy and BANFF nominations and most recently the Monte Carlo Golden Nymph for Best International Producer of the Year.

 Bowen's Producer and Executive Producer credits at Feelgood also include The Hello Girls (Series 2), Badger, Miranda, one-off TV films Double Bill, The English Harem by Anthony McCarten, George and Bernard Shaw (with Richard Griffiths and Robert Lindsay (actor)) and comedy series Gates for Sky UK.

 Gates was acquired by Warner Brothers and NBC and a US pilot commissioned written by Cathy Yuspa and Josh Goldstein and directed by Mark Buckland.
 A US version of Suburban Shootout was developed by HBO and a pilot commissioned written by Michelle Ashford and directed by Barry Sonnenfeld.
 My Life as a Popat was acquired by Nickelodeon.
 All three series were co-created and executive produced by Bowen.

 While at Feelgood, Bowen also produced the BAFTA nominated BBC drama "Found" and executive produced the BAFTA-winning BBC "Lizard Girl".

-In 2016 he produced feature film "The Eichmann Show" starring Martin Freeman and Anthony LaPaglia with Paul Andrew Williams directing, financed by the BBC and distributed by The Weinstein Company in the US.
+In 2016 he produced feature film The Eichmann Show starring Martin Freeman and Anthony LaPaglia with Paul Andrew Williams directing, financed by the BBC and distributed by The Weinstein Company in the US.

 His "Unmade Movies" season of world premiere productions of lost screenplays by the greatest writers of the Twentieth Century was commissioned by BBC Radio 4.
 James McAvoy, Mark Strong, Hugh Laurie, David Suchet, Glenda Jackson, Anne-Marie Duff, Vanessa Kirby, Ellie Bamber, Rose Leslie, Michael Sheen, Nikesh Patel, Meera Syal and Rebecca Front have starred in dramas by Orson Welles, Alfred Hitchcock, Harold Pinter, Ernest Lehman, Dennis Potter, Alexander Mackendrick, Jay Presson Allen and Arthur Miller.
 Directed by Richard Eyre, Jamie Lloyd, Mark Gatiss, Joanna Hogg, Hope Dickson Leach and Adrian Noble.

 Bowen launched new production company Dancing Ledge Productions with backing from FremantleMedia in June 2016 and a development deal with Martin Freeman.